PegliOne/FakeOS-Windows-98/README.md

 When Number Guess is opened, it selects a number between 1 and 100.
 To guess the number, enter a value in the input and click the submit button.

 A message will be displayed to inform the user of whether they've selected the collect number, a number that's too high or a number that's too low.
-The user may make as many guess as they like.
-The correct number will remain the same until the app is closed and reopened.
+The correct number will remain the same until the app is closed.

+The must guess the correct number within six guesses.
+The number of guess remainining is displayed in the app.
+When it reaches 0, the game is over and the user cannot make further guesses.
+The user can close and reopen the app to play again with a new target number.

 ### Image Gallery